thomasjurczyk/C-Sharp-GUI-Local-Chat/README.md

-# C Sharp GUI GPA Calculator
+# C Sharp GUI Local Chat
- This program allows you to maintain a list of students, add those students to the classes they've taken with the number of credit hours and their GPA in the course, and will then calculate the students' total GPA.
+ This application lets you chat with someone on your local network.